Alison Croggon: Life and career

 Born in the Transvaal, South Africa, Alison Croggon's family moved to England before settling in Australia, first in Ballarat then Melbourne.
 She has worked as a journalist for the Sydney Morning Herald.
 Her first volume of poetry, This is the Stone, won the Anne Elder Award and the Mary Gilmore Prize.
 Her novella Navigatio was highly commended in the 1995 The Australian/Vogel Literary Award.
 Four novels of the fantasy genre series Pellinor have been published.
 She also founded and edits the online writing magazine Masthead and writes theatre criticism.

 Croggon has also written libretti for Michael Smetanin's operas Gauguin: A Synthetic Life and The Burrow, which premiered respectively at the 2000 Melbourne Festival and Perth Festival, produced by ChamberMade.
 In 2014, Iain Grandage (composer) and Croggon (librettist) collaborated to present The Riders, based on Tim Winton's novel The Riders.
 Its world premiere was in Melbourne.

 Other poems by Croggon have been set to music by Smetanin, Christine McCombe, Margaret Legge-Wilkinson, and Andrée Greenwell.
 Her plays have been produced by the Melbourne Festival, The Red Shed Company (Adelaide) and ABC Radio.

+As of 2023, she is arts editor at The Saturday Paper.

 She currently lives in Melbourne, Australia with her husband Daniel Keene and three children.